opnfv/vswitchperf/docs/testing/developer/design/vswitchperf_design.rst

                       Default value: "udp".
     'l4'            - A dictionary with l4 network layer details.
 Supported values are:
+        'enabled'   - Specifies if l4 layer should be enabled or disabled.
+                      Data type: bool
+                      Default value: True
-        'srcport'   - Specifies source port of selected transport protocol.
+                      NOTE: Supported only by IxNet trafficgen class 'srcport'   - Specifies source port of selected transport protocol.
                       NOTE: It can be modified by vsperf in some scenarios.
                       Data type: int